 The temperature in Tena is generally in the mid-70s (23°C – 25°C) throughout the entire year.
 Given its rainforest location, it sprinkles or drizzles for at least a short time almost every day in Tena.

 Expect an afternoon shower and overcast skies, but don’t expect torrential rain all day every day.
 While you’re in the rainforest here, don’t expect constant rain!

 Check out this clickable Tena Ecuador map we created to help you visualize your trip to Tena.
 We’ve dropped pins in all the restaurants and accommodations we mention throughout the article.

 You’ll see that the lodges we recommend near Tena – Kuyana Amazon Lodge and El Jardin Lodge – are located outside of Tena, of course, though close enough to be quite convenient, even if you just have a short time to spend in Tena

 Tours to Tena

 Given the travel time to Tena from Quito (about 4.5 or 5 hours by bus), Tena isn’t really a viable day trip option.
 Most visitors will spend at least one night here, though you can best enjoy the area with at least two nights in Tena.

-This tour includes everything you could want to do in Tena – learn to make chocolate, jungle walks, visiting an indigenous village, birdwatching and wildlife spotting – and includes options for rafting.
+This tour includes everything you could want to do in Tena – learn to make chocolate, embark on a jungle trek, and visit an indigenous village, plus birdwatching and wildlife spotting – and includes options for rafting.
 Accommodations are at the fantastic Suchipakari Amazon Lodge & Spa.